 The proposed law would take effect on July 1, 2015, and states that if any of its parts were declared invalid, the other parts would stay in effect.

 A YES VOTE would entitle employees in Massachusetts to earn and use sick time according to certain conditions.
-A NO VOTE would make no change in the laws regarding earned sick time.

 YES